 Born and raised in Montreal, I received my BA and MA in Classics from McGill University.
 I wrote my MA thesis on ambitus (electoral bribery) in the late Roman Republic under the supervision of Professors Hans Beck and Michael Fronda.

-I began my Ph.D in Classics (Program in the Ancient World) at Princeton in 2012 and am now entering my fourth year in the program.
-My research interests lie in Greek and Roman history, and especially in the history of the Roman Republic.
-They include aristocratic competition, corruption, the role of rhetoric in shaping public policy, imperial administration, interactions between rulers and the conquered, and class relations.
+I began my Ph.D in Classics (Program in the Ancient World) at Princeton in 2012 and am now entering my fifth year in the program.
+My research lies in Greek and Roman history, and especially in the history of the Roman Republic.
+My interests include aristocratic competition, corruption, the role of rhetoric in shaping public policy, imperial administration, interactions between rulers and the conquered, and class relations.